yanmarques/badcat/docs/Pupy.md

 LD_LIBRARY_PATH=. ./backdoor
 ```

 Once the server is up and running, you need to connect through Tor using Pupy.
-In order to discover the generated Onion Service hostname, discover the container ID then run the following command:
+In order to discover the generated Onion Service hostname, discover the container ID then run the following command (replace CONTAINER_ID with the discovered container ID):

 ```bash
 podman exec CONTAINER_ID cat hidden-service/hostname